Zaldy Realubit: Purefoods

 After leaving FedEx, he signed with the Purefoods Tender Juicy Hotdogs for the 2004–05 season.
 He played 14 games for the franchise, and retired thereafter.

 International career

 Realubit first played for the national team in 1986, when he played under coach Joe Lipa.
 He made it to the RP youth team in early 1987 that placed second to China in the ABC Youth championships held in Manila and sooner with the Philippine men's national team that same year.
 Realubit also played for the Philippines in the 1990 Asian Games, where they won the silver medal behind China.

 Coaching career

 Realubit first ventured into coaching after he was selected to coach the Pacquiao Powervit Pilipinas Aguilas that would compete in the 2015–16 ABL season.
-Unfortunately, his stint with the team did not last long, after he resigned just barely two weeks after the season started.
+His stint with the team did not last long, after he resigned just barely two weeks after the season started.
 He said internal problems, like unpaid wages and player treatment, within the team led to his resignation.